matc-cs-chris/dsa-assignment-1/README.md

 This is often then written to file or sent via the internet.

 Remember that the "state" of an object instance is comprised of the data stored in its fields.
-This is because methods do cannot store any data for an object beyond manipulating fields.
+This is because methods cannot store any data for an object beyond manipulating fields.

 This could be in a variety of formats: XML, JSON, pure binary, or a custom representation.
 Remember that all formats boil down to binary eventually as characters are encoded as numbers which are written in binary.